Crimson-Recruitment/Web-Platform/README.md

 npm install

-4. Set up the environment variables by creating a `.env` file in the root directory and adding the necessary values.
-Refer to the `.env.example` file for the required variables.

-5. Start the application:
+4. Start the application:

 npm start

-6. Access the Jade Recruitment web platform at `http://localhost:3000` in your browser.
+5. Access the Jade Recruitment web platform at `http://localhost:3000` in your browser.

 ## Usage

 To use the Jade Recruitment web platform, follow the steps outlined below.